ctjacobs/pyqso/docs/source/preferences.rst

    .. figure::  images/summary.png
       :align:   center

       The Summary page which appears after a logbook is opened.
-This presents some basic log statistics.
+This presents some basic logbook statistics.

 View
 ----